Like most serious collectors who grew up in 1980s or before, I also developed a serious love of statistics alongside my fervor for baseball cards.

 (And “first” in any particular case above means the lowest-numbered card among sets which meet the given criteria.
 Thus, 1981 Fleer Pete Rose #1 beats out 1981 Topps Pete LaCock at #9 in a couple of situations.)

-In the end, we really have choices if we want to find the first baseball card that allows you to find a player’s true OPS — the 1996 Manny Alexander (#1) or the 2004 Topps Jim Thome (#1).
+In the end, we really have two choices if we want to find the first baseball card that allows you to find a player’s true OPS — the 1995 Score Frank Thomas (#1) or the 2004 Topps Jim Thome (#1).

-While the Alexander card is eight years older and would have brought me great joy as a child, I have to go with the Thome as the true first-OPS card.
+While the Thomas card is seven years older and would have brought me great joy as a child, I have to go with the Thome as the true first-OPS card.

 And isn’t Thome a fitting choice for this “award” on our part and an almost prescient choice on the part of Topps?

-After all, Popeye not only is a member of the exclusive 600-home-run club, but he stands 18th on the all-time OPS list with a .9560 mark.
+After all, Popeye not only is a member of the exclusive 600-home-run club, but he stands 18th on the all-time OPS list with a .9560 mark (though four slots lower than the Big Hurt).

 Those folks at Topps show some real promise, don’t they?